• Home

 • Place the salmon in a large bowl and break it up with a fork.
 Then add the bread crumbs, egg, onion, and lemon pepper seasoning.
 Toss gently to blend well.

-14.75 oz Wild Alaskan Pink salmon, thoroughly drained, ½ cup plain bread crumbs, 1 large egg, lightly beaten, ¼ cup grated sweet yellow onion, 2 teaspoon lemon pepper seasoning
+14.75 oz canned salmon, thoroughly drained, ½ cup plain bread crumbs, 1 large egg, lightly beaten, ¼ cup grated sweet yellow onion, 2 tsp lemon pepper seasoning

 • Coat the bottom of a cast iron skillet with the olive oil.